dortamur/satisfactory-uevr-enhancements/To Do.md

 	- [ ] Drones?
 	- [ ] Hypertubes?
 - Code Structure Improvements
-	- [ ] Combine common elements of `VRControllerRight` and `VRControllerLeft` into common class
+	- [x] Combine common elements of `VRControllerRight` and `VRControllerLeft` into common class ✅ 2024-06-02
 	- [x] Replace Equipment positioning selection spaghetti with transform map ✅ 2024-05-03
 	- [ ] Split Equipment handling out from `VRCoordinator` into separate class
-	- [ ] Split Input/Controller handling out from `VRCoordinator` into separate class
+	- [ ] Split Input/Controller handling out from `VRCoordinator` into separate class and refactor
 	- [ ] Add Variable Categories for more organised variables